 For smaller issues and, hopefully, less irate people, replying publicly is a great way to show what a helpful institution you are.
 If a situation seems like it can be resolved easily and it doesn’t look like it will escalate, doing so in the public sphere can also be a good way to promote your customer service skills.

-The other major occasion in which you should reply publicly is if the person has made unfounded allegations against your institution.
+The other major occasion in which you should reply publicly is if the person has made unfounded allegations against your university.
 You don’t want to leave those kinds of comments hanging around without a rebuttal.

 In these situations, you can either converse entirely in public, or you can offer a rebuttal of their allegations and ask if they’d like to speak privately to resolve the matter.
 Use your judgment to work out which method would work best.